Why are great crested newt surveys needed?

 Adult great crested newts are dependant on high quality aquatic habitats in ponds for breeding.
 The adults though spend much of their life on land using grassland, woodland, hedgerows.
 During winter they will hibernate underground and can even spend winter in building foundations.

 This pond in South Norfolk was home to 120 great crested newts, 50 smooth newts and a number of frogs and toads

-The picture on the right shows a pond surveyed in 2014 that had the largest great crested newt population seen by NWS staff for a few years, with a total count of over 120 newts on one night!
+The picture on the right shows a pond surveyed in 2014 that a total count of over 120 newts on one night, which is exceptional.